divyanshojha99/GFG_SDE_Challenge/README.md

 1. Start the server:

     ```bash
-    npm start
+    npm node server.js
     ```

-2. Open your web browser and go to `http://localhost:3000`.
+2. Open your web browser and go to `http://127.0.0.1:5500/index.html`.

 3. Use the provided UI to input your HTML, CSS, and JavaScript code.

 4. Define criteria for each code type using JSON format.

-5. Click the "Analyze" button to initiate the analysis process.
+5. Click the "Run Test" button to initiate the analysis process.

 6. View the feedback provided by the application.